7 Best Homeowners Insurance Companies in Ohio of 2025

 This means the amount of coverage provided in your basic policy is usually not enough to replace valuables if you have to file a claim.

 For example, if your engagement ring is stolen, there may be a cap of $1,000 or more to replace it.
-So if that ring costs $2,000 and your policy only covers up to $1,000, you’ll be only getting $1,000 and must pay the rest of the cost out-of-pocket.
+So if that ring costs $2,000 and your policy only covers up to $1,000, you’ll only get $1,000 and must pay the rest of the out-of-pocket cost.

 So, to make sure your ring is insured to its full value, you should schedule it.

 Scheduling your personal property means you’ll list it for its full value.
-So, if you schedule your engagement ring, it will be removed from your personal property limits, and it will be insured separately.
+So, if you schedule your engagement ring, it will be removed from your personal property limits and insured separately.

 Flooding is one of those natural disasters that homeowners insurance never covers.